OscarFernandezBatalla/capstone_google_data_analytics_course/README.md

 ### Data transformation

 It is important to ensure that each data is represented with the correct type.
 As for the "member_casual" feature, the unique values are "member" and "casual".
 A better representation is to map this values to a boolean type: member = True, casual = False.
 This column was renamed as "is_member".

+## Analyze step

+In order to analyze our clean data, a series of statistical calculations, plots and tables where computed.
+Each of this functions are thoroughly explained and detailed in order to understand how they were done and what data was used for.

+/

+The file containing all the analysis can be found [here](/analysis.html).